zahra-hasan/hack-app-1-react/readme.md

 # Pitch at 4:00 PM

-At 4 PM we will pick a team at random to deliver their pitch:
+At 4 PM all teams will deliver their short pitches.
+We'll pick a random order.

+in your pitch:
 - Sell the benefits!
 - Engage your audience!
 - Dazzle us with your demo!